Ficus cyclophylla

 Ficus cyclophylla is a species of fig tree in the family Moraceae, native to Brazil.

 It is endemic to the Atlantic Forest ecoregion of Southeast Brazil, in the states of Maranhão, Minas Gerais, Paraíba, Pernambuco, Rio de Janeiro, and Rondônia.
 It is also found on the Fernando de Noronha islands of Pernambuco.

-It is an IUCN Red List Endangered species. threatened by habitat loss.
+The IUCN Red List assesses the species as Near Threatened, threatened by habitat loss.